It arises as a hypersensitivity reaction, which generally affects the skin and mucous membranes.

 - Eye exam.

-To rule out the presence of other diseases such as pneumonia, infections, erythema multiforme and toxic epidermal necrolysis
+To rule out other diseases such as pneumonia, infections, erythema multiforme, and toxic epidermal necrolysis.

 Some of the complications that occur as a result of suffering from Stevens-Johnson syndrome are:

-- Secondary infections in the skin: The appearance of infections in lesions, such as cellulite can cause complications that place life at risk.
+- Secondary infections in the skin: The appearance of infections in lesions, such as cellulite, can cause complications that place lives at risk.

-- Blood infections: Septic syndrome occurs when bacteria that are infecting an organ enter the bloodstream and spread throughout the body, causing shock and organ failure.
+- Blood infections: Septic syndrome occurs when bacteria infecting an organ enter the bloodstream and spread throughout the body, causing shock and organ failure.

-- Eye problems: The rashes that Stevens Johnson syndrome induces can produce ocular inflammation.
-In mild cases, it can cause irritation and dry eyes, in severe cases, can cause extensive tissue damage and scarring that produces vision impairment or blindness.
+- Eye problems: The rashes that Stevens-Johnson syndrome induces can produce ocular inflammation.
+It can cause irritation and dry eyes; it can cause extensive tissue damage and scarring that causes vision impairment or blindness in severe cases.

 - Lung problems: This condition can cause acute respiratory failure.

-- Permanent damage to the skin: When the skin regenerates after suffering from Stevens Johnson syndrome, it may produce small bumps and abnormal coloring of the skin, it is possible that scars are formed.
+- Permanent damage to the skin: When the skin regenerates after suffering from Stevens-Johnson syndrome, it may produce small bumps and abnormal coloring of the skin; scars may be formed.

-The treatment of patients with Stevens Johnson syndrome at the beginning does not differ from the therapy that is applied to patients suffering from extensive burns.
+The treatment of patients with Stevens-Johnson syndrome at the beginning does not differ from the therapy applied to patients suffering from extensive burns.

-- Withdrawing any medication that is suspected of causing the disease is of paramount importance.
+- Withdrawing any medication suspected of causing the disease is of paramount importance.

 - The treatment of oral injuries is done with mouthwash.
-The use of topical anesthetics are ideal to reduce pain and the administration of fluids to the patient is very important.
+The use of topical anesthetics is ideal for reducing pain, and the administration of fluids to the patient is essential.

-- The areas of lacerated skin should be covered with compresses Burow solution (an aqueous solution with aluminum triacetate) or saline.
+- The areas of lacerated skin should be covered with compressed Burow solution (an aqueous solution with aluminum triacetate) or saline.

-- The usual prophylaxis in the treatment of tetanus should be addressed.
+- Routine prevention in the treatment of tetanus should be addressed.

 Among the recommended physical treatments, extensive debridement of the affected epidermis should be practiced, which will be covered immediately with biological bandages.

-Treatment or ocular therapy of acute manifestations usually begins with a lubrication of the ocular surface.
+Treatment or ocular therapy of acute manifestations usually begins with lubrication of the ocular surface.

 As inflammation and scarring change occur, most ophthalmologists prescribe topical steroids, antibiotics, and mechanical lysis of eyelid adhesion.